Tutankhamun: Battle participation

 The extent to which Tutankhamun participated in battles is an open question and has yet to reach consensus among researchers.
 On one hand, his tomb contained extensive military armament, such as bows, khopesh swords, daggers, wristguards, maces, shields, and a club, indicating he had extensive weaponry training.
 Many such items were inscribed with his name, and clearly in used condition.
+High quality archery weaponry and archery equipment was in abundance in his tomb.
+For example, there were over 400 arrows and over 40 bows.

 Various imagery, in ancient Egypt's classic battle narrative art genre, does depict Tutankhamun as directly participatory in warfare, such as the graphic battle depictions on the painted treasure chest in his tomb, and a gold leaf picture of him during chariot archery against enemies.
 Additional figurative military art depicts him dominating enemies, such as imagery of him as a sphinx trampling foes.
 Other personalized artifacts, such as the Nine Bows footstool, walking sticks, and sandals depicting enemies, suggest that he was personally involved in Egypt's international conflict.
+One of the composite bows in Tutankhamun's tomb have tips carved and painted to resemble bounded enemies position so that the bowstring is tied around the neck.
+Thus, whenever the bow was drawn, the enemy depiction was strangled.
+This also indicates personalized investment in military conflict.
 Egyptologist Bob Brier has argued leaning towards Tutankhamun being an actively participating warrior in his later years.

 On the other hand, given Tutankhamun's youth and hypothesized physical disabilities, like a speculated cane handicap, some historians are skeptical that he participated in these battles.
-Yet some experts, such as Biomedical Egyptologist Sofia Aziz and other researchers, have taken the position that the speculations of Tutankhamun's physical frailty are overestimated, arguing that mummy damage has led to misdiagnosis.
-Instead, they argue that the more rigorous, scientific view is that he was physically active and perhaps militarily participatory.
-Egyptologist Charlotte Booth states that Tutankhamun participated in at least two battles (one Nubian battle, and one Asiatic battle), nevertheless noting that other researchers suggest that he may have only accompanied the army to the battlefield for moral support, as opposed to actively participating.
+However, there are strong objections to both concerns.
+For example some experts, such as Biomedical Egyptologist Sofia Aziz and other researchers, have taken the position that the speculations of Tutankhamun's physical frailty are overestimated, arguing that mummy damage has led to misdiagnosis.
+For example, Tutankhamun's mummy endured being sawed in half at the torso, decapitation, torso dismemberment, skull impalement, and dismemberment of all four limbs including at elbows, wrists, knees and ankles.
+Instead, the researchers argue that the more rigorous, scientific view is that he was physically active and perhaps militarily participatory.
+Egyptologist Salima Ikram has also argued against the physical disability view, arguing for Tutankhamun's active battle participation, noting that mummy damage could be the source of the suspected physical disabilities, particularly the suspected podiatric illness especially because it does not match walking cane wear.
+Furthermore, the leather armor suit and other weaponry discovered in Tutankhamun's tomb also indicate active battle participation.